MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

     The network interface attached for **vm-1** is associated with the **asg-web** application security group and allows the connection.

 > **Results**: You have created a created a virtual network infrastructure and filtered network traffic with a network security group using the Azure portal.

+> **Note**: Do not remove the resources from this lab as they are needed for Exercise 05a - Configure Key Vault firewall and virtual networks.